-If a neighbour’s tree or hedge is impacting on your property, such as a branch overhanging your land or a tall hedge hindering sunlight, first talk to your neighbour to resolve the issue.
+If a tree or hedge is impacting on your property from a neighbouring property, such as a branch overhanging your land or a tall hedge hindering sunlight, first talk to your neighbour to resolve the issue.

-If a tree or other vegetation is not on your land you need approval from the owner/manager of that land before seeking any Council approvals or starting any work.
+If the tree or vegetation is not on your land you need approval from the owner/manager of that land before seeking any Council approvals or starting any work.

 Council’s conditions for undertaking pruning of a neighbour’s tree overhanging your property boundary are: